Guide

 2. An authenticated Nylas CLI grant.
 Run nylas auth whoami in the Manus sandbox to verify.
 If not authenticated, run bash scripts/setup.sh.

 3. A Nylas API key from dashboard-v3.nylas.com.
-The free tier works for development and testing.
+The free tier supports up to 5 connected accounts and works for development and testing.

 The triage workflow